-Barring extenuating circumstances, the APS Committee shall make a reasonable effort to schedule a review within two weeks of providing notice.
+Barring extenuating circumstances, the APS Committee shall make a reasonable effort to schedule a review within two weeks of providing the initial response to the faculty member and the student.

-- 4. Students responding to a faculty member's filing may have a representative assist them with the process, including being on-site at the APS Committee review.
-However, in all cases, the student must speak for themselves and the representative shall have no right to speak to the APS Committee, other than introducing themself to the Committee. - 5.
-APS Committee reviews are opportunities for both the faculty member and the student to submit their positions orally and in writing for Committee review.
+4. Students responding to a faculty member's filing may have a representative assist them with the process, including being on-site at the APS Committee review.
+However, in all cases, the student must speak for themselves and the representative shall have no right to speak to the APS Committee, other than introducing themself to the Committee.

+- 5. APS Committee reviews are opportunities for both the faculty member and the student to submit their positions orally and in writing for Committee review.
 The faculty member and student each will have a maximum of 15 minutes for their oral presentation.
 The APS Committee review does not include cross-examination between the parties; only questions by the APS Committee members.
 The faculty member or student may ask the APS Committee chair to consider asking a question to the student or faculty member respectively.
-The APS Committee chair has full discretion in deciding whether or not to honor the request.
+The APS Committee chair has full discretion in deciding whether or not to honor the request. - 6.
+Once the faculty member and student have had opportunities to present any oral or written information during the Review meeting, they are dismissed from the meeting.
+The APS Committee members then proceed to discuss and decide upon an outcome of the review.
+Both the faculty member and the student should be advised within one business day, via Stockton e-mail accounts, of the APS Committee's outcome decision.